-The PwC Network firms are committed to working together to provide high-quality services throughout the world.
-Firms in the network are members in, or have other connections to, PwCIL.
-PwCIL is a UK private company limited by guarantee.
-PwCIL does not practice audit or provide other services to clients.
-Rather its purpose is to act as a coordinating entity for member firms in the PwC Network.
-Focusing on key areas such as strategy, brand, and risk and quality, the Board of PwCIL and the Network Leadership Team develop and implement policies and initiatives to achieve a common and coordinated approach amongst individual member firms where appropriate.
-Member firms of PwCIL have the right to use the PwC name and draw on the resources and methodologies of the PwC Network.
-In addition, member firms may draw upon the resources of other member firms.
-In return, member firms are bound to abide by certain common policies and to maintain the standards of the PwC Network as put forward by PwCIL.
+The firms that make up the network are committed to working together to provide quality services for clients throughout the world.
+Firms in the PwC network are members in, or have other connections to, PricewaterhouseCoopers International Limited (PwCIL), an English private company limited by guarantee.
+PwCIL does not practice accountancy or provide other services to clients.
+Rather its purpose is to act as a coordinating entity for member firms in the PwC network.
+Focusing on key areas such as strategy, brand, and risk and quality, the Network Leadership Team and the Board of PwCIL develop and implement policies and initiatives to achieve a common and coordinated approach amongst individual member firms where appropriate.
+Member firms of PwCIL can use the PwC name and draw on the resources and methodologies of the PwC network.
+In addition, member firms may draw upon the resources of other member firms and/ or secure the provision of professional services by other member firms and/or other entities.
+In return, member firms are bound to abide by certain common policies and to maintain the standards of the PwC network as put forward by PwCIL.

-The PwC Network is not one international company or group, and the member firms are not legally connected with each other based on their membership in the network.
-Many of the member firms have legally registered names which contain "PricewaterhouseCoopers", however there is no ownership by PwCIL in the member firms.
-A member firm cannot act as agent of PwCIL or any other member firm, cannot obligate PwCIL or any other member firm, and is liable only for its own acts or omissions.
+The PwC network is not one international partnership, and PwC member firms are not otherwise legal partners with each other.
+Many of the member firms have legally registered names which contain "PricewaterhouseCoopers", however there is no ownership by PwCIL.
+A member firm cannot act as agent of PwCIL or any other member firm, cannot obligate PwCIL or any other member firm, and is liable only for its own acts or omissions and not those of PwCIL, or any other member firm.
 Similarly, PwCIL cannot act as an agent of any member firm, cannot obligate any member firm, and is liable only for its own acts or omissions.
+PwCIL has no right or ability to control a member firm's exercise of professional judgement.

-A list of names and locations of audit firms and sole practitioners belonging to the PwC Network in the area of EU/EEA is disclosed in Appendix 1.
-Total turnover achieved by audit firms and sole practitioners (in the area of EU/EEA) belonging to the PwC Network resulting from the statutory audit of annual and consolidated financial statements is approximately EUR 3 billion (the best calculable amount).
-This represents the turnover from each entity's most recent financial year converted to Euros at the exchange rate prevailing at that financial year-end date.
+A list of audit firms and statutory auditors belonging to the PwC network in the area of EU/EEA is disclosed in Appendix 1.
+Total turnover achieved by audit firms and statutory auditors from EU/EEA Member States that are members of the PwC network, resulting, to the best extent calculable, from the statutory audit of annual and consolidated financial statements is approximately EUR 3.1 billion.
+This represents the turnover from each entity's most recent financial statements converted to Euros at the exchange rate prevailing at that financial year end date.